 Continuing Education Activity

-Corticosteroid induced myopathy is an iatrogenic myopathy caused by chronic high to moderate systemic corticosteroid use.
-This is a common condition which must be differentiated from other iatrogenic and organic causes of myopathy.
+Corticosteroid-induced myopathy is an iatrogenic myopathy caused by chronic high to moderate systemic corticosteroid use.
+This is a common condition that must be differentiated from other iatrogenic and organic causes of myopathy.
 Diagnosis is based on a high degree of clinical suspicion in patients on chronic steroids; prompt initiation of treatment in the form of corticosteroid withdrawal, if possible, should be initiated to avoid the morbidity associated with the condition.
-This activity reviews the characteristics, evaluation, and management of corticosteroid-induced myopathy and highlights the role of the interprofessional team in evaluating and treating patients with this condition.
+This activity reviews the characteristics, evaluation, and management of corticosteroid-induced myopathy and highlights the role of the interprofessional team in the care of patients with this condition.

 - Outline the epidemiology of corticosteroid-induced myopathy.